 - OPTIONAL: POTTING TARP - we are using our RT1home Potting Tarp (Standard size) to help contain the mess!

-- Select a CYLINDRICA Snake plant that has at least 3 stems that are longer than 12”-14” to be able to braid.
+- Select (2) CYLINDRICA Snake plants that have at least 3 stems that are longer than 12”-14” to be able to braid

-- Remove plant and roots from the pot and rinse the roots in water to remove all dirt.
+- Remove plants and roots from the pot and rinse the roots in water to remove all dirt.